-In addition to our highly successful Traditional elementary school program, Robert M. Beren Academy expanded and added an elementary Montessori program in 2006 beginning with one lower elementary (first and second grade) class.
-Today the Montessori program has grown to two lower elementary (first to third grade) classes and two upper elementary (fourth to sixth grade) classes, with a total of 76 students.
-Robert M. Beren Academy continues to offer traditional learning programs for early childhood, elementary, middle and high school students.
+In addition to our highly successful Traditional lower school program, Robert M. Beren Academy expanded and added a lower school Montessori program in 2006.
+Robert M. Beren Academy continues to offer traditional learning programs for early childhood, lower school, middle school, and high school students.

 In 2007, RMBA incorporated the premiere curriculum for Hebrew language and Judaics in the lower school, the Tal Am curriculum.
 Created in Israel, but implemented all over the world, it is an integrated, multi-disciplinary, creative program for inspired Jewish learning.

-Building upon our already nationally renowned Bnei Akiva program, Robert M. Beren Academy together with its local partner shuls, welcomed Benot Sheirut in 2010.
-The Benot Sheirut are young women spending a year abroad while fulfilling their Israeli national service.
+Building upon the already nationally renowned Bnei Akiva youth program, Robert M. Beren Academy together with its local partner shuls, welcomed Bnot Sherut in 2010.
+The Bnot Sherut are young women spending a year abroad while fulfilling their Israeli national service.
 They have brought energy, enthusiasm and creative spirit which have greatly enhanced our cultural and religious programming.

 Robert M. Beren Academy alumni now span generations of learners and leaders and is proud to continue to celebrate its excellence in Jewish education.